UTA-ACL2/PraatPlusPlus/README.md

 ## Acknowledgments

 This tool was inspired by the design of *Praat on the Web* (Domínguez et al., 2016).
 We gratefully acknowledge their contribution to web-based speech annotation platforms.
+*Praat++* is developed by the [ACL Lab at the University of Texas at Arlington (UTA)](https://uta-acl2.github.io/).